Types of Lathe Cutting Tools

 2. Chamfering Tool

-Straight turning tools are also used as a chamfering tool when the cutting edges are set the at an angle of the chamfer.
+Straight turning tools are also used as a chamfering tool when the cutting edges are set at an angle of the chamfer.

 Where a large number of chamfer works are to be performed a special chamfering tool with its side cutting edge angle ground to the angle of the chamfer is used.